jiajiechen94/jiajiechen94.github.io/about.md

 <h2>Instructor at other institutes</h2>
 <font size="+1">
  <ul>
-   <li> UMN Summer Workshop on Analysis of PDEs, IMA, University of Minnesota.
+   <li> Summer Workshop on Analysis of PDEs, IMA, University of Minnesota.
 Summer 2022.  </li>
  </ul>
 </font>